anshuldante/ai-ds-ml-practical/README.md

 10. machine-learning-and-ai-foundations-recommendations by Adam Geitgey
 11. applied-machine-learning-algorithms by  Derek Jedamaski
 12. neural-networks-and-convolutional-neural-networks-essential-training by Jonathan Fernandes
-13. pytorch-essential-training-deep-learning by Jonathan Fernandes
+13. nlp-with-python-for-machine-learning-essential-training by Derek Jedamaski
-14. building-and-deploying-deep-learning-applications-with-tensorflow by Adam Geitgey